semiologic/auto-thickbox/readme.txt

 = 2.0.1 =

 - Restore the nothickbox functionality
-- German and Brazilian Translation
+- German and Brazilian Translation (requires WP 2.9 for the js part)

 = 2.0 =